AdinhLux/KubernetesCKANotes/Kubernetes_CKA_SUMMARY.md

 Responsible for scheduling / deciding which pods goes on which node (it is `kubelet` who creates the pod on the ships).

-How does thse cheduler assign these pods ?
+How does the scheduler assign these pods ?
 It checks the hardware requirements (CPU, memory) and try yo identify the best node for the pod.
 By steps, by default :

 ```
 1. Filter nodes (resource requirements)